Roasio, the Village with the suitcase

-On the 21.12.2021 the residents were 2.242, but over 600 of them still live and work abroad, following the tradition of their fathers and therefore feeding an emigration that is lost in the mists of time and generations.
+On the 21.12.2021 the residents were 2.242, but over 600 of them still live and work abroad, following the tradition of their fathers and therefore feeding a migration that is lost in the mists of time and generations.

 The first outings ever recorded date back to the second half of the sixteen-hundreds and were directed towards Rome and Turin.
-Then, around the end of the seventeen-hundreds the seasonal emigration towards the Baraggia started, first in June-July for the weeding of rice, and in a second moment, in September for the harvesting.
+Then, around the end of the seventeen-hundreds the seasonal migration towards the Baraggia started, first in June-July for the weeding of rice, and in a second moment, in September, for the harvesting.

 This mass movement lasted for the whole of the 19th century and resumed later on during the first and second world war.

 Around 1860 the people of Roasio crossed the Alps, and travelled towards France and French-speaking Switzerland, where they worked as labourers, construction workers, interior and exterior decorators, and miners in the steel industry of Le Creusot (France).